LaxarJS/laxar/docs/manuals/widgets_and_activities.md

       { label: 'Freezing Frappé', price: 18.25, amount: 1 }
    ];

-   $scope.increment = function( item ) {
+   $scope.increment = item => {
       ++item.amount;
    };

-   $scope.decrement = function( item ) {
+   $scope.decrement = item => {
       item.amount = Math.max( 0, item.amount - 1 );
    };

-   $scope.total = function( rows ) {
+   $scope.total = rows => rows.reduce(
-      return rows.reduce( function( acc, next ) {
-         return acc + next.price*next.amount;
+      (total, item) => total + item.price * item.amount,
+      0
-      }, 0 );
+   );
-   };
 }

-// ...
+export const name = ng.module( 'shoppingCartWidget' )
+   .controller( 'ShoppingCartWidgetController' ).name;
 ```

-We can see that a widget controller in LaxarJS works just like any other AngularJS controller.
+The adapter for the integration technology `"angular"` makes it possible for a widget controller in LaxarJS to work just like any other AngularJS controller.
-Of course things will get more interesting once you use the event bus to receive shopping cart contents from somewhere else, or to signal that an order should be placed.
+Of course, things will get more interesting once you use the event bus to receive shopping cart contents from somewhere else, or to signal that an order should be placed.

 ### Creating a Template